kazabooboo/gizra.com/app/_posts/2015-09-01-web-components-and-polymer.md

 * Robust [API](http://polymer.github.io/polymer/) to interact with the custom element.
 * Declarative syntax that makes it simpler to define custom elements.
 * Provide an impressive [components catalog](https://elements.polymer-project.org) that we can use without using polymer directly.
-  These elements are based upon [Material Design](http://www.google.com/design/spec/material-design/introduction.html) so they maintain a consist and adoptive design/behavior across a variety of operating system and devices.
+* Components catalog elements are based upon [Material Design](http://www.google.com/design/spec/material-design/introduction.html) so they maintain a consist and adoptive design/behavior across a variety of operating system and devices.

 ------

-### On this post I will build the following elements:
+{% include title.html type='h3' text='On this post I will build the following elements:' color='#9A2B2C' %}

 * Demo 1 Github repository info:
   User provides a repository url and will be presented with an info about the repository.